 For an enterprise that has been in operation since the 1800s, Columbus’s North Market always manages, somehow, to fly under the radar.
-Somehow this place always seems packed…and yet it’s still almost like a secret handshake society, in that a good 90% of my friends living in Columbus have never even heard of North Market, much less set foot inside it.
+Somehow this place always seems packed…and yet it’s still almost like a secret handshake society, in that a large percentage of my friends living in Columbus have never even heard of North Market, much less set foot inside it.
 And yet, even so, if I had to pick a single place in town where I could randomly visit and count on seeing at least one familiar face, this would probably be it.

 I guess part of this phenomenon is attributable to living in one of our nation’s largest cities, in that it’s difficult to establish at any given moment what’s “going on.”
 If you were to read some broad overview in a history book 50 years from now about our dear C-bus, what it meant to live here in the early 21st century, it’s likely that a great deal of it would seem way off the mark to you, even as the author cited numerous reputable sources.
 Actually this very blog will one day appear worthless to you, if it doesn’t already.

 Built atop North Graveyard, this market was the second of its kind in Columbus and opened in 1876.
 Judging from the sign atop this page, those three smiling charmers have apparently been willing and available since about 1850, making this operation a spring chicken by comparison.
 But before we dip into the market’s extensive back history, let’s examine some relatively recent photographic evidence, and see where it’s at right now.
 This past Saturday brought with in some insane crowds, thanks to the Arnold Fitness Classic, making it the perfect occasion for examining downtown’s crown jewel.
 Accompanied by fellow undercover investigators Erin, Stephanie, and my brother, Daniel, we drift inside to put our fingers on the market’s hyperactive pulse.